6 Ways to Build Brand Loyalty

 One of the ways to build brand loyalty is by having celebrities promote your product or service.
 However, celebrities are expensive and could actually end up tarnishing your brand's reputation by doing something unethical.
 For instance, Lance Armstrong's association with Nike made the company look great when he was consistently winning the Tour de France, but his doping scandal tarnished the brand.

-Consumers increasingly find recommendations from customers the most reliable form of testimonial.
-So look for online influencers who have a close relationship with your brand.
-A platform like julius with HPR allows brands to identify influencers who communicate with their audience demographics.
+Consumers increasingly find recommendations from customers to be the most reliable form of testimonial.
+So, look for online influencers who have a close relationship with your brand.
+A platform like Julius with HPR allows brands to identify influencers who communicate with their audience demographics.

 Offer your customers fifteen minutes of fame by sharing a post they wrote or retweeting them to create a buzz around your brand.